robgaston/osgw/index.md

 ## What is PostgreSQL?

 [PostgreSQL](https://www.postgresql.org/) is a free and open-source [relational database management system (RDBMS)](https://en.wikipedia.org/wiki/Relational_database_management_system), first released in 1996.
-It is powerful, secure and fully featured.
+It is powerful, secure and fully featured while also being easy to install and administer.

 --